Definition of Depreciation Accounts

-Depreciation Expense is a temporary account since it is an income statement account.
-As a temporary account, Depreciation Expense will begin each accounting year with a zero balance and will have its balance at the end of the year closed to an equity account such as retained earnings or a proprietor's capital account.
+- Depreciation Expense which is a temporary account since it is an income statement account.
+As a temporary account, Depreciation Expense will begin each accounting year with a zero balance and will have its balance at the end of the year closed to an equity account such as a corporation's retained earnings or a proprietor's capital account.

-On the other hand, the balance sheet account Accumulated Depreciation is not a temporary account.
-Accumulated Depreciation is a contra asset account and its balance is not closed at the end of each accounting period.
-As a result, Accumulated Depreciation is a viewed as a permanent account.
+- Accumulated Depreciation which is a balance sheet contra asset account and its balance is not closed at the end of each accounting period.
+As a result, Accumulated Depreciation is viewed as a permanent account.

 - Debit $5,000 to the temporary, income statement account Depreciation Expense

 - Credit $5,000 to the permanent, balance sheet, contra-asset account Accumulated Depreciation

 Assume a company has equipment which is used in its business.
 The equipment's cost was $600,000 and is expected to last for 10 years at which time it will be scrapped for no salvage value.
 Using the straight-line depreciation method, the monthly depreciation will be $5,000 per month ($600,000/120 months).
 Therefore, each month for 10 years the company will record the following adjusting entry: